SWU-Karabast/forceteki/docs/implementing-cards.md

 Actions, reactions, and interrupts can have limits on how many times they may be used within a certain period.
 These limits can be set by setting the `limit` property on the ability.
 The `ability` object has a limit helper with methods for the different periods.

-To limit an ability per conflict, use `AbilityDsl.limit.perConflict(x)`.
+To limit an ability per conflict, use `AbilityHelper.limit.perConflict(x)`.

-To limit an ability per phase, use `AbilityDsl.limit.perPhase(x)`.
+To limit an ability per phase, use `AbilityHelper.limit.perPhase(x)`.

-To limit an ability per round, use `AbilityDsl.limit.perRound(x)`.
+To limit an ability per round, use `AbilityHelper.limit.perRound(x)`.

 In each case, `x` should be the number of times the ability is allowed to be used.